spring-attic/spring-hadoop/samples/pig-script-batch-admin/readme.txt

 ======================
-== Hive Thrift Demo ==
+== Pig Script Demo  ==
 ======================

 1. MOTIVATION

-The demo is on how to use Hive with Spring Hadoop.
-The demo requires a running Hadoop instance (by default at localhost:9000) and Hive instance The Hadoop settings can be configured through hadoop.properties (more info in the Spring Hadoop reference docs).
+The demo is on how to use Pig with Spring Hadoop.
+The demo requires a running Hadoop instance (by default at localhost:9000).
+The Hadoop settings can be configured through hadoop.properties (more info in the Spring Hadoop reference docs).